Miandrivazo

 - Zahamotel (luxe)

-The Anjohibe cave is located 82 kilometers northeast of Mahajanga and only accessible by 4×4 vehicle, and during the dry season.
-There are two places to visit, the caves themselves and a natural pool, and above these caves is a waterfall.
-The cave is full of staladites and stalagmites (and bats), over 2 kilometers of underground passages.
-There is a colony of sifaka and some crocodiles in the shallow waters
+The Anjohibe cave is situated 82 kilometers northeast of Mahajanga and is accessible by 4×4 vehicle during the dry season.
+It offers two main attractions: the caves with their impressive stalactites and stalagmites, and a serene natural pool.
+Above the caves, visitors can marvel at a waterfall.
+The cave system stretches over 2 kilometers of underground passages and is inhabited by a colony of sifaka and some crocodiles in the shallow waters.